natcap/invest.users-guide/source/coastal_protection.rst

       :align: center
       :figwidth: 500px

       Typical values of central pressure, wind speed and surge level for various classes of hurricanes.
-Use this information to make the best possible guess of wind speed offshore of your site, if you want the model to estimate values of wind-generated wave height and period during your storm.
+Use this information to make the best possible guess of wind speed offshore of your site if you want the model to estimate values of wind-generated wave height and period during your storm.
 Also, use this information to make the best possible guess of surge elevation during your storm.

 #. **Fetch Distance (meters) (optional).**:  Fetch is defined here as the distance travelled by winds over water with no obstructions, for a certain compass direction.
 Winds blowing over a longer fetch generate higher waves than winds blowing over a smaller fetch distance.
 You can get fetch directions for the 16 equiangular directions that form a compass by choosing the fetch option in the Profile Generator tool (see the following figure). ::